mcsrainbow/notes/git/git_notes.md

 git push --force-with-lease        # safer than --force, avoids overwriting others' work

 # delete a branch
+git branch -a
+git switch develop
-git branch -d env/ask-uat          # delete the local branch only if the current branch already contains all its commits git branch -D env/ask-uat          # force delete the local branch even if the current branch does not contain its commits git push origin -d env/ask-uat     # delete the remote branch with the same name
+git branch -d feature/init         # a. delete the local branch only if the current branch already contains all its commits git branch -D feature/init         # b. force delete the local branch even if the current branch does not contain its commits git push origin -d feature/init    # delete the remote branch with the same name

 # create a new branch env/ask-prod from local env/ask-uat
 git checkout env/ask-uat           # switch to local branch env/ask-uat